Aircon Regas: What You Need To Know

 - A build up of ice on air con pipes

-While the signs of a leak are easy enough to spot, you will probably miss them if you don’t look in the first place.
-Your external air conditioning unit could be in a hard-to-reach spot.
+While the signs of a leak are relatively easy to spot, you will probably miss them if you don’t look in the first place.
+For example, your outdoor air conditioning unit could be in a hard-to-reach spot.

-Metropolitan Air Conditioning can take care of that for you.
-As a part of our regular maintenance and air conditioning services, we will inspect every element of the system.
+Thankfully, Metropolitan Air Conditioning can take care of that for you.
+As a part of our regular air conditioning services, we will inspect every element of the system.

 Our local technicians will instantly be aware of any poor performance, or damaged pipes.

-Unlike a car air conditioning service, we’ll come to your doorstep and give your air conditioner a thorough check-up.
-During our all-season services we can clean out filters, coils and motors, and inspect all pipes to get your air con running smoothly.
+Unlike a car air conditioning service, a qualified technician will come to your doorstep and give your air conditioner a thorough check-up.
+During our all-season maintenance services we can clean out filters, coils and motors, and inspect all pipes to get your air-con running smoothly.

-Well, it comes down to the materials used in a car air conditioner compared to your home AC.
+Well, it comes down to the materials used in a car air conditioning system compared to those in your home aircon.

-Pipes, seals and other parts in a car’s air conditioning system are often rubber or plastic.
-Over time they become more porous and refrigerant leaks through.
+Pipes, seals and other parts in a car air conditioner are often rubber or plastic.
+Over time they become more porous, resulting in refrigerant leaking through.
 Add in daily bumping and grinding while driving and there’s a fairly unsettled environment for warm or cool air.

 In stark contrast, your home’s cooling is settled.
 Ducted cooling doesn’t jostle around in a tight engine.